 TGbe editor: Please add the following as the last paragraph in this subclause as shown below:

+The Basic variant Multi-Link element, when present in a Nontransmitted BSSID Profile subelement in a Multiple BSSID element, includes the Common Info field and zero of more Per-STA Profile subelements each carrying complete or partial profile of other AP(s) affiliated with the AP MLD with which the AP corresponding to the nontransmitted BSSID is affiliated by following the rules described in 35.3.2.2 (Advertisement of complete or partial per-link information).

-35.3.18.2 Inheritance in the per-STA profile of Basic variant Multi-Link element for an AP in a mulitple BSSID set
+35.3.18.2 Inheritance in the per-STA profile of Basic variant Multi-Link element for an AP in a multiple BSSID set

 TGbe editor: Please update the following paragraph in this subclause as shown below:

-When Basic variant Multi-Link element is carried in a Nontransmitted BSSID Profile subelement in a Multiple BSSID element, the value of an element, that is not present in the Per-STA Profile subelement of the Basic variant Multi-Link element for a reported AP, shall be the same as the corresponding element value as that of the nontransmitted BSSID profile that carried the Basic variant Multi-Link element or as the element of the transmitted BSSID, present elsewhere in the frame, which is inherited by the nontransmitted BSSID.
+When the Basic variant Multi-Link element carries complete profile in the Per-STA Profile subelement corresponding to a reported AP, the value of an element, that is not present in the Per-STA Profile subelement of the Basic variant Multi-Link element for a reported AP, shall be the same as the corresponding element value as that of the nontransmitted BSSID profile that carried the Basic variant Multi-Link element or as the element of the transmitted BSSID, present elsewhere in the frame, which is inherited by the nontransmitted BSSID.
 The hierarchy of inheritance is from transmitted BSSID to the nontransmitted BSSID that carried the Basic variant Multi-Link element and from the nontransmitted BSSID to the AP reported in the per-STA profile.